-If you have a disability and require assistance or accommodations, please contact Disability Services.
+If you have a disability and require assistance or accommodations, please contact Accessibility Services.

 Financial help is available in the form of grants, loans, scholarships and other sources.
 There are lots of ways to pay for college.
 If you need financial assistance to pay your tuition, we may be able to help.